Beginner Bodyweight Workout – Introduction

 - Half squat with an overhead arm reach as you stand up

 - Forward lunge with a waist twist over your leading leg

 - Forward leg swings – like kicking a soccer ball

 Finally, do a few reps of each of the exercises in the workout you are about to do.

 Warm and ready for your workout?

-Your bodyweight exercises are:
+Your basic bodyweight exercises are:

 - Prisoner squats

 - Step-through lunges

 - Chair dips